WatForm/Dashplus/docs/index.md

 ## Credits and Support

+The Dash language was created by Jose Serna and Nancy Day.
+The integration of Dash within the Alloy Analyzer was completed by Tamjid Hossain.
+Kai Hsiang Yang contributed to the integration with the GUI.
+Nancy Day provided guidance on the implementation.
+Information on Dash can be found in:

+* Jose Serna.
+Dash: Declarative Behavioural Modelling in Alloy.
+MMath thesis, University of Waterloo, David R. Cheriton School of Computer Science, 2019. [https://cs.uwaterloo.ca/~nday/pdf/theses/2019-01-jserna-mmath-thesis.pdf]
+* Jose Serna, Nancy A. Day, and Sabria Farheen.
+Dash: A new language for declarative behavioural requirements with control state hierarchy.
+In International Workshop on Model-Driven Requirements Engineering (MoDRE) @ IEEE International Requirements Engineering Conference (RE), pages 64--68.
+IEEE Computer Society, September 2017. [https://cs.uwaterloo.ca/~nday/pdf/refereed/2017-SeDaFa-modre.pdf]
+* Amin Bandali.
+A Comprehensive Study of Declarative Modelling Languages.
+MMath thesis, University of Waterloo, David R. Cheriton School of Computer Science, 2020. [https://cs.uwaterloo.ca/~nday/pdf/theses/2020-07-15-bandali-mmath-thesis.pdf]
+* Ali Abbassi, Amin Bandali, Nancy A. Day, and Jose Serna.
+A comparison of the declarative modelling languages B, Dash, and TLA+.
+In International Workshop on Model-Driven Requirements Engineering (MoDRE) @ IEEE International Requirements Engineering Conference (RE), pages 11--20.
+IEEE Computer Society, August 2018. [https://cs.uwaterloo.ca/~nday/pdf/refereed/2018-AbBa-modre.pdf]

+Dash continues to be developed.
+Extensions to Dash are discussed in:
+* Tamjid Hossain and Nancy A. Day.
+Dash+: Extending alloy with hierarchical states and replicated processes for modelling transition systems.
+In International Workshop on Model-Driven Requirements Engineering (MoDRE) @ IEEE International Requirements Engineering Conference (RE).
+IEEE, September 2021. [https://cs.uwaterloo.ca/~nday/pdf/refereed/2021-HoDa-modre.pdf]

+## Support

-Dash+ was created by Jose Serna and Nancy Day.
-It is currently supported by Tamjid Hossain (t7hossain@uwaterloo.ca) and Nancy Day (nday@uwaterloo.ca).
+Dash+ is currently supported by Tamjid Hossain (t7hossain@uwaterloo.ca) and Nancy Day (nday@uwaterloo.ca).
 Issues with respect to Dash's tool support can be posted on the [Issues page](https://github.com/WatForm/org.alloytools.alloy/issues).
 Discussions regarding the language and tool support can be posted on the [Discussions page](https://github.com/WatForm/org.alloytools.alloy/discussions).